plotfi/llvm-pi/README.md

 ```
 * Now the test suite builds are in the `share` directory on your host systems home directory (ie probably ``/home/username/share` or `/Users/username/share` or `c:/Users/username/share`.

+# Step 7 (You're done):

 * These llvm-test-suite builds can now be used for device runs or just simple examination for code size or instruction count changes.
+* Check out [README-RPI4.md](README-RPI4.md) to see how to setup a Raspberry Pi 4 to actually run the llvm-test-suite builds you have lifted off of your Docker instance.